 February 26, 2019

-Google voice search (GVS) is a program which allows you to search your smartphone, or the Internet, by simply speaking into your device.
-Google has already rolled out GVS multi-lingual support for its smart speakers, known by the name of Google Home.
+Google Voice Search (GVS) is a program which allows you to search your smartphone, or the Internet, by simply speaking into your device.
+Google has already rolled out Google speech search multi-lingual support for its smart speakers, known by the name of Google Home.
 It further plans to spread this functionality to a wide range of devices, like headphones, fridges, and car speakers.
-What makes GVS a global technology is the variety of languages it supports; 35 to be precise, other than English.
+What makes Google voice assistant a global technology is the variety of languages it supports; 35 to be precise, other than English.
 You can easily change and check the number of languages on your android device by simply saying “Hey Google”, followed by “Language Settings”.

 Announced in summer of 2011, GVS was not as sophisticated as it is today during its early development and testing days in Google Labs.
 During its early years, the program would ask its users for “Keywords”, before any search was to be initiated.
 The process was rather mundane, and the program had nothing exciting to attract users.

-But things changed soon after Google released GVS for iOS On October 30, 2012, to compete with Apple’s own voice assistant; Siri.
-This new app was received fairly by users and tech critiques, and since then the Internet giant has never looked back.
+But things changed soon after Google released Google voice search online for iOS On October 30, 2012, to compete with Apple’s voice assistant; Siri.
+This new app was received fairly by users and tech critics, and since then this Internet giant has never looked back.

 Google voice search, on the most basic level, is a speech recognition program.
 All the amazing things that it does, like finding your nearby businesses, schools, and calling someone in your phone book, are secondary.
-The success of GVS depends on basically three things:
+The success of Google voice recognition program depends on basically three things:

 1. Accuracy of GVS